cnrosu/AutoHelpDesk/README.md

 - **Collectors** – lightweight scripts that gather raw data and emit structured JSON with timestamps and payload metadata.
 - **Analyzers** – parsing and rules engines that load the JSON artifacts, evaluate health heuristics, and generate HTML summaries.
+- **Reporting** – HTML composition scripts and shared CSS that shape the diagnostics report experience.
 - **Reports** – HTML and CSS assets that surface the analyzer results for technicians and customers.

 This README documents how the system fits together and enumerates the available heuristics so you can understand what the analyzer looks for out of the box.